Abortion in Nigeria: Causes for abortion

 Unwanted pregnancies are the leading causes of abortions in Nigeria.
 Unwanted pregnancies have many causes.
 Nigeria's growing economy and increasing urbanization are making the price of living higher.
 This is making it more necessary for women to be working, as well as men, to help support the family.
 When there are more children it becomes harder for the women to concentrate on their works because they are expected to take care of the family first, thus women would rather be working than being pregnant or taking care of their children.

 Another reason for the high rates of unwanted pregnancies in Nigeria is lack of family planning which cause most women not to take their contraceptives.
 This is as a result that most women lack the education on the use of contraceptives, as well as they lack access to health care units and the use of the contraceptive products in Nigeria.

-So also these ill-literacy on the use of contraceptives and the trend of uneducated women with too many children, who end up with unwanted pregnancies causes too many abortions.
-Both of these groups of women live in rural areas, where healthcare centres are spread out from one end to the other and are hard to find.
-The government do not care to make campaigns to help educate the public on family planning and contraceptives and so the women do not get as much advertisement.
+Both of these groups of women live in rural areas, where healthcare centres are spread out from one another and are hard to find.
+The government does not care to make campaigns to help educate the public on family planning and contraceptives.

-Nigerian women want to give birth to at least 6.7 children in every family they are as a member.
-They have 25 years from the ages of 20-45 where they are mostly likely to get pregnant.
-They spend around 15 of those years being pregnant, trying to get pregnant, and not having sex immediately after pregnancy, as accustomed in Nigerian culture.
-This equates to them having around ten childbearing years where they do not want to be pregnant.

-Nigerian women have a long span of their life where an unwanted pregnancy can take place, thus these women need contraceptives to make sure an unwanted pregnancy will not occur.
+Nigerian women give birth to at least 6.7 children in every family.
+They have 25 years from the ages of 20-45 where they are most likely to get pregnant.
+As such, they have a long span of their life where an unwanted pregnancy can take place.
+Contraceptives will make sure an unwanted pregnancy will not occur.

-However, it has also been acknowledged that sex-selective abortion has long been a common practice in Nigeria but this practice of sex-selective abortion is gradually going extinct as education and civilization is playing a major role in public enlightenment and awareness.
+However, it has also been acknowledged that sex-selective abortion has long been a common practice in Nigeria but this practice of sex-selective abortion is gradually going extinct as education is playing a major role in public enlightenment and awareness.